 A winter vacation in Vermont offers endless opportunities to explore the Green Mountain State.
-The State is small, ranking 43rd in size among the 50 states, and in order to maximize your time, a well-planned visit will take you to some of the most amazing places to see and experience Vermont.
+The State is small, ranking 43rd in size among the 50 states, and in order to maximize your time, a well-planned visit like this perfect Vermont itinerary, will take you to some of the most amazing places to see and experience Vermont.

 If you are planning to go for any sports or outdoor adventure during wintertime in Vermont, I highly recommend booking tickets to attractions in advance.

 Lastly, driving a 4×4 car during wintertime in Vermont is not necessary, but it is nice to have if you are planning to drive outside the town.

 You can get a 15% off your rental car when you book through this site.
 I use and recommend RentalCar because it is the most reliable rental car source, and it allows you to compare the prices of different places.

 Best Places to visit during your Winter Vacation in Vermont

 - Outdoor Recreation: Sugarbush Resort | Warren Falls | Blueberry Lake Trails